PowerSnail/PowerSnail.github.io/content/posts/comsci/2022-08-06-grub2-theme-preview-opensuse.md

 description: To use Grub2 theme preview on openSUSE, two environment variables needs to be overridden.
 date: 2022-08-06
 slug: grub2-theme-preview-opensuse
+summary: To use Grub2 theme preview on openSUSE, two environment variables needs to be overridden.
 tags:
     - computer science
 ---